From contribution levels to drawing your pension, we answer the most popular pension questions.

 When will I be able to take money from my pension?

 With all the pension changes, it’s now possible to access your pension pots from the age of 55.
-You can choose to take a lump sump, use your pension a bit like a bank account, or buy an annuity.
+You can choose to take a lump sump, drawdown money from your pension as and when you need to, or buy an annuity.

 However, the state pension is set and paid by the state.
 If you’re born after 5th April 1977, the retirement age is set at 68.
 As life expectancy is increasing, it’s likely that the retirement age will continue to rise.